Chair, Advisory Board

-Executive Director, Florida Venture Forum
+President, Florida Venture Forum

-Kevin Burgoyne is the Executive Director of the Florida Venture Forum.
+Kevin Burgoyne is the President of the Florida Venture Forum.
 Mr. Burgoyne has more than 20 years of corporate and private investment industry experience, including senior level sales, marketing and corporate communications roles with the Walt Disney Company, PanAmSat and Global Crossing.
 Most recently he has worked in staff and consulting roles for several start-ups and private investment groups with holding in real estate and technology.
 Mr. Burgoyne holds a BS from the University of Florida and an MBA from the University of Chicago.

 General Manager, DRS Technologies, Inc.

 John Churchman has 25 years of experience in the Defense Industry.
 Currently, he is the General Manager of DRS IMS in Largo, FL.
 DRS IMS conducts System Testing and Integration for Radar, Border Security and Communications Products.
 He holds an Engineering degree from University of Central Florida and an MBA from Nova Southeastern University.
 He is a member of Florida Federal Contractors Association and Bay Area Manufacturers Association.